Irene Muloni

-She was previously Cabinet Minister for Energy and Minerals in the Ugandan Cabinet until December 2019, serving from 27 May 2011.
+She was previously Cabinet Minister for Energy and Minerals in the Ugandan cabinet until December 2019, serving from 27 May 2011.
 She retained her position in the new cabinet after the 2016 national elections.
-She served as the elected Member of Parliament for Bulambuli District Women's Representative, from 2011 until 2016 when she lost her seat to Independent candidate; Sarah Wekomba.

-She again regained her seat after the 2021 general elections.
+She served as the elected Member of Parliament for Bulambuli District Women's Representative, from 2011 until 2016 when she lost her seat to Independent candidate Sarah Wekomba.
+She regained her seat after the 2021 general elections.

-Background and education
+Early life and education

-She was born on 18 November 1960, in what is known today, as Bulambuli District.
+Muloni was born on 18 November 1960, in what is known today as Bulambuli District.
 She attended Budadiri Girls' Primary School before entering Gayaza High School.
 In 1982, she entered Makerere University, the oldest university in East Africa, to study Engineering.
 In 1986, she graduated with an honours Bachelor of Science in Electrical Engineering (BSc.E.Eng) degree.
-Later, she graduated with the degree of Master of Business Administration (MBA), from Capella University in Minneapolis, Minnesota, United States.
-She is also a Certified Public-Private Partnership Specialist, accredited by The Institute for Public-Private Partnerships, Inc. (IP3) and the Water, Engineering and Development Centre (WEDC) of Loughborough University.
+Later, she graduated with a degree of Master of Business Administration (MBA), from Capella University in Minneapolis, Minnesota, United States.
+She is also a Certified Public-Private Partnership Specialist, accredited by the Institute for Public-Private Partnerships, Inc. (IP3) and the Water, Engineering and Development Centre (WEDC) of Loughborough University.